Menu

 5. Are dues tax deductible?

 If an individual pays dues on behalf of her organization, then the dues can be considered a donation and are eligible for a tax deduction to the extent of IRS guidelines.
-Tax receipts will be issued for donations of $250 or more per IRS guidelines.
+Tax receipts will be issued for donations of $250 or more per current IRS guidelines.

 6. Can matching funds be applied toward dues?